BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Which is best: MM or MC?

-Music enthusiasts, as we call them Audiophiles and Stereophiles–both terms referring to audio and ‘hi-fi’ enthusiasts recommend MC since it produces better sonic performance than MMs despite its pricier demands along with its partner gadgets for improving and supporting the sound quality.
+Music enthusiasts, as we call them Audiophiles and Stereophiles–both terms referring to audio and ‘hi-fi’ enthusiasts recommend MC cartridges since it produces better sonic performance than MMs despite its pricier demands along with its partner gadgets for improving and supporting the audio quality.
 It gives a level of satisfaction for the sounds it will produce as to its investment.